fusion809/fusion809.github.io/Linux/Linux-distros-comparison.md

 KDE neon is sort of a semi-rolling release distribution as its core system software is based on Ubuntu LTS releases but its KDE software is bleeding edge.
 It is not especially beginner friendly and its ideal users are KDE fans that want to try out the latest KDE software as soon as it is published.

-Pop!_OS originally used a customized GNOME desktop but its team has been developing a desktop environment written in Rust called COSMIC.
-It is developed by the computer manufacturer called System76.
-According to its website, it is aimed for STEM and creative professionals.

 Zorin OS uses a Windows-like layout and is aimed at beginners as well.

 # Vanilla OS